uaf-arctic-eco-modeling/dvm-dos-tem/joss-paper/paper.md

 Questions about the evolution of ecosystems under a changing climate are pressing in many fields.
-Terrestrial Biosphere Models (TBMs) seek to answer questions about changing ecosystems at a scale somewhere between the Global Circulation Models and smaller point or process specific models.
+Terrestrial Biosphere Models (TBMs) seek to answer questions about changing ecosystems at a scale between the Global Circulation Models and smaller point or process specific models.
 The ``DVMDOSTEM`` model is a TBM focused on C and N cycling through vegetation and soil as well as soil thermal dynamics.